jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 Solution
 Method 1: Using Set

-Definition: Use a set to track occurrences and identify the unique integer.
+**Definition**: Use a set to track occurrences and identify the unique integer.

 Algorithm: